What is a newswire and how does it work?

 Cons of using a newswire:

-• The good ones are expensive, with each release costing hundreds of dollars (or more)
+• When reviewing Newswire's pricing, you will notice that the good ones are expensive, with each release costing hundreds of dollars (or more)

 • The formatting is limited and typically restricted to plain text